decred/dcrdata/README.md

   current best block on the network.
 On startup, dcrdata will verify that the dcrd version is compatible. dcrdata v3.1.x and later required dcrd v1.4.x or a later version with JSON-RPC server version 5.x.y.
 - PostgreSQL 10.5+.
-Version 11.x is supported and recommended for improved performance with a number of tasks.
+Versions 11.x and 12.x are supported and recommended for
+  improved performance with a number of tasks.
 Support for CockroachDB is an experimental feature.
 See [CockroachDB Support (experimental)](#cockroachdb-support-experimental) for details.

 ## Docker Support